vijithassar/lit/README.md

 ### Output

-The `--output` or `-o` argument can be used to specify a path where the compiled files will be written.
-If this argument is omitted, the compiled files will be written in parallel next to the original literate code files.
+The `--output` or `-o` argument can be used to specify a path where the processed files will be written.
+If this argument is omitted, the processed files will be written in parallel next to the original literate code files.

 ```bash
 # compile literate code files in the current directory